I am dying and I am incurably in love with living

 Storytelling is as old as mankind and plays an important role in society.
 Stories, benefit the teller who relives the experience.
 Whether the experience is good or bad, the telling thereof is liberating.
 It also benefits the reader because every story has, at least, a grain or two of pure gold.

 This ‘Blog’, is my storytelling.
 My personal narrative and sometimes, my social narrative (viewpoint) of a troubled world.
 An attempt to document a life-script, largely from the point at which I discovered that I am going to die, and if nothing changes, it will continue, up until the point I do.

 I have (already) pre-wrote ‘My Last Post’, ‘Dear Gail, I am dead’, this will be published (to Gail) after I die, I haven’t quite worked out how to make that happen yet!

 This Blog focuses on powerful feelings and emotions I have experienced on learning, and now, living with incurable, stage four, prostate cancer – Life.
 Terror.
 Ecstasy.
 Denial.
 Fight.
 Flight.
 Failure.
 Pain.
 Reconciliation.
 Forgiveness.
 Hope.
 Love.
 Peace and ultimately Death all feature.
 It is also a last chance for me to document how I feel, have felt throughout my life, for future generations to re-visit, those who will not know me (my grandchildren perhaps)?

 Somebody once said to me, ‘it is not (just) how a person lives that defines their life?
 It is also about the manner in which they (choose) to die’ He was alluding to a close friend of ours, Richard, a bright, talented young human, who suddenly had terminal cancer aged just thirty.
 After his diagnosis, Richard started writing a blog, his is quite different to mine but it has, partly, inspired me to write my own.

-I remember feeling, confused, angry at Richards friend’s, harsh comments about his best friend.
-He seemed to be, unjustly, criticising Richards decisions, his attitudes that he was enacting, the stark consequences of his immanent death.
-Some of those decisions, were affecting others, his family, friends work colleagues and his best friend, and work colleague disagreed with some of Richards choices..
+I remember feeling, confused by Richards friend’s harsh comments.
+He seemed to be, unjustly, criticising Richards decisions & attitudes he was enacting, the stark consequences of his imminent death.
+Some of Richards decisions, were undoubtedly, affecting others, his family, his friends & his work colleagues….. his best friend (also a work colleague), clearly, disagreed with Richards choices.